therealwestninja/weld-companion/README.md

 ---

 Weld Companion runs **outside** the generator sandbox as a browser userscript, so it works on **any** Perchance generator — not just ones built with the [Weld plugin suite](#relationship-to-weld).
 Your favorites, history, and settings stay local and account-free.
-The only network requests it makes are ones **you** initiate to a service **you** choose: an AI provider with your key, or your own GitHub repo with your token.
+Its network requests are either **you**-initiated to a service **you** choose — an AI provider with your key (or a free **local model** with none), your own GitHub repo with your token — or read-only fetches of Perchance's **public metadata API** (a generator's views / last-edited time).

 > [!NOTE]
 > This is the first piece of the Weld project that runs *outside* a generator — the companion to the plugin suite.